onthebusiness/harelang.org/content/documentation.md

 Hare ships with man pages for its commands.
 Run `man hare` to get started.

+## Hare tutorials

+A number of tutorials are available introducing users to various Hare concepts.

+<a href="/tutorial" class="tutorial-link">Hare tutorials</a>

 ## Standard library reference documentation

 The reference documentation is available in your terminal (see haredoc(1) for